Alvor1991/PP5-Sports-Sole/README.md

 The typography setup is designed to create a clean, user-friendly reading experience that aligns with the energetic and professional tone of the Sports Sole brand.

 - **Primary Font - Poppins:**
-  - **Usage:** Applied to body text and general content, providing a modern and approachable look that complements the website’s active and stylish theme.
+  Applied to body text and general content, providing a modern and approachable look that complements the website’s active and stylish theme.

 - **Secondary Font - Oswald:**
-  - **Usage:** Used for all headings, establishing a strong visual hierarchy with a bold, professional appearance that enhances readability and brand presence.
+  Used for all headings, establishing a strong visual hierarchy with a bold, professional appearance that enhances readability and brand presence.

 - **Accent Font - Oswald and Poppins Combination:**
-  - **Usage:** Employed for logo and key brand elements, creating a cohesive, recognizable look that ties together different sections and emphasizes brand identity.
+  Employed for logo and key brand elements, creating a cohesive, recognizable look that ties together different sections and emphasizes brand identity.

 ### Background Design